BirdEcoEvoLab/BirdLab-Protocols/admin-protocols/ordering-items.rst

 #.
 Test report is an acknowledgement that we have received the said items in correct condition without any damage.
 #.
 There are two types of Test Reports a) For Consumables b) For non-consumables.
 Make sure to use the correct one.
 TR is available from intranet (172.27.1.51)
 #.
 If the item/s are damaged or not in the condition the way it was supposed to be, then intimate the purchase department immediately and with relevant proof contact the supplier over email.
+#.
+Fill the rest report/s and enter them in the Test Report register in Purchase department and hand them over to Mr Vamshi along with original invoice.
+#.
+That's the end of process.